 Small businesses that transport goods or people and own or utilize corporate vehicles for official company business are required to have commercial auto insurance.
 Commercial auto insurance covers expenses related to auto accidents if the employer or an employee is at fault.
 For example, commercial auto insurance serves as financial protection for business owners if an employee hits a pedestrian while driving a company vehicle, if they swerve and hit a mailbox, or if a car accident occurs where the other car is damaged or totaled.

 Like small business insurance, commercial auto insurance is also a combination of multiple coverages.
 These coverages include primary liability, property damage, physical damage, medical payments, and uninsured motorists coverage.
 A comprehensive commercial auto policy offers the broadest amount of financial protection for your business, employees, and third parties in the event of an auto accident.
 While commercial auto insurance covers many types of auto incidents, it does not cover the contents of the vehicle or accidents that occur while driving rentals or personal vehicles.
 Furthermore, different states and different types of commercial vehicles have their own requirements for commercial auto insurance, which impact the overall cost.
-For example, businesses that use different types of trucks, like semis and tow trucks will have specific coverage requirements defined by the states they operate in.
-For these businesses, a more specific commercial truck insurance policy will often be best.

 Cyber Liability Insurance